sherlockwu/sherlockwu.github.io/_pages/about.md

 ## Biography

-I work at [SystemsResearch@Google](https://techsysinfra.google/research/) (SRG).
-My research interests include operating systems, storage, and distributed systems.
+I work at the [SystemsResearch@Google](https://techsysinfra.google/research/) (SRG).
+My recent research aims to improve memory efficiency for machine learning (e.g., LLM) and non-ML workloads, especially for large-scale systems.

 I received my Ph.D. from the University of Wisconsin-Madison (2022), where I worked with awesome [Andrea Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Remzi Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/).
-I also received my master's degree from UW-Madison (2020).
-I received my B.E. from University of Science and Technology of China (USTC, 2016).
+I received my B.E. from the University of Science and Technology of China (USTC, 2016).

 <!---
 # Latest